SkanderHatira/biseps_workflow/README.md

 ## Testing

 The `.test` directory contains subsampled `.fastq` files for two samples (multi-lane + biological replicates) and a `.fasta` file containing genome sequence from [NCBI](https://www.ncbi.nlm.nih.gov/nuccore/NC_041792.1?report=fasta).

-You can also specify your own config.yaml and provide necessary data (`units.tsv`,`samples.tsv`).
+It also contains CX reports from [DMRcaller](https://bioconductor.org/packages/release/bioc/html/DMRcaller.html) to test the DMR Identification Pipeline

-To test the pipeline you have to be on a `conda` enabled machine :
+To test the pipeline you have to be on a `conda` available on your machine `$PATH` :

+-   You can either use the preconfigured .YAML profile :

+    snakemake --profile config/profiles/test

+-   Or enter the command line arguments as such :

     snakemake --cores $N --use-conda --configfile .test/config/config.yaml

+-   You can either use the preconfigured .YAML profile :

+    snakemake --profile config/profiles/testComparison

+-   Or enter the command line arguments as such :

+    snakemake --cores $N --use-conda --configfile .test/comparison/config.yaml

 or a `docker` enabled machine to build and run the image with a mounted folder containing necessary data and configuration files pointing to that data:

     docker run --mount type=bind,src="$(pwd)/.test",dst=/biseps/.test,readonly biseps \

-    --cores $N --use-conda --configfile .test/config/config.yaml
+    --profile config/profiles/test

 Note that your output data won't be accessible as it isn't mounted/stored in a `docker` `volume`, refer to `docker` [documentation](https://docs.docker.com/storage/volumes/) on best practices to persist data in running containers.